ChaseDRedmon/MS-PBI-Date-Tables/README.md

 <h2> Getting Started </h2>

 Disclaimer: This code is designed for use with Power BI.
-DAX Formulas will *only* work within Power BI.
+DAX Formulas have been validated to work within Power BI and *should* work within MS Excel, provided the correct add-ons and extensions are installed.
 While the PowerQuery M Code is designed for use within Power BI, the code should also work within MS Excel.

 <h3> Setting up the PowerQuery Date Tables </h3>